Study with us

 Frequently asked questions on visiting the Archives Centre, our collections, and obtaining and using copies from the archives.

-The Archives Centre will be closed for Christmas from 23 December 2017, reopening on 2 January 2018.
+Closed weekends and UK public holidays.
+Please note that the Archives Centre will be closed for Christmas from Monday 24 December to 1 January inclusive, reopening on 2 January 2019.

 Churchill Archives Centre